The Disappearing ManMickey

 “Hey there, young fella,” he said, nodding to the boy.
 “My name’s Mickey.”

-Bobby couldn’t place the man’s strange accent but he sounded like JR Ewing from that new show on TV.
+couldn’t place the man’s strange accent but he sounded like JR Ewing from that new show on TV.
 His brown hair extended past his shoulders and the boy noticed a scorpion tattoo on the man’s fist when they shook hands.
-Bobby thought that Mickey’s almond-shaped eyes and walrus mustache made him look Asian, though not as much so as David Carradine in Kung Fu.
+Bobby thought that Mickey’s almond-shaped eyes and walrus mustache made him look Asian, though not as much so as David

 “How did you do that?”